-British fighter plane Supermarine Spitfire Mk XIV.
+British fighter plane Supermarine Spitfire Mk XIV of World War II.

 History, development, service, specifications, pictures and 3D model.

 The combination of the Spitfire and the Rolls-Royce Griffon aero-engine had already proved successful and operationally acceptable with the introduction of the Spitfire Mk XII (only 100 build as low altitude fighter to counter the Focke-Wulf Fw 190 hit-and-run bomber) which used a Spitfire Mk V airframe for its development.

 Meanwhile, a major redesign of the Spitfire was planned.
 This would use the Griffon engine and exploit the Mk VIII airframe with a new one.
 In due course this redesign was to appear as the Mk XVIII.

 However, long before the new fighter appeared there was an operational demand in 1943, for an improved Spitfire capable of greater performance at higher altitudes.